 Among many beautiful temples in Angkor Complex, Ta Prohm temple in Cambodia is one of the most popular and fascinating ones with many ancient trees roots snaking across crumbling stone walls.
 The place creates a mystical and secretive feeling during your Cambodia tours.

-The temple was established by Khmer King Jayavarman VII in 1189 to honor the royalty and the first name of the Temple is Rajavihara meaning the Royal Temple.
+Ta Prohm is a separate temple complex built in the late 12th and early 13th centuries by King Jayavarman VII.
 The temple is located in the east of Angkor Thom and over 12 km from the center of Siem Reap.
 During this time, the temple was used to be a monastery and school of Mahayana Buddism, which hold up nearly 13 thousands people including monks, priests, maids and dancers.
+It’s now famous for the massive trees and roots that have grown through and around the temple structures, creating a dramatic fusion of nature and architecture.

 Furthermore, the temple was called “Queen’s Tomb” to worship King’s Mother.
 According to legend, the tomb was placed in four stone walls full of diamonds.
 It has been said that the treasures of the temple included up to 5 tons of gold dishes, 512 beds, 524 umbrellas, 35 pearls and 454 precious stones.